-This is for (swing) dance teachers or other people interested in the ELEF concept – although it is clearly not my invention (the credit goes to Kara Britt and Randy Maestretti: thank you very much!)
+This is for (swing) dance teachers or other people interested in the ELEF concept – although it is clearly not my invention (the credit goes to Kara Britt and Randy Maestretti: thank you very much for coming up with it!)
 I get the same questions over and over and therefore decided to write my answers down here… If you still have questions after that I am always happy to discuss!

 ‘ELEF’ means Everybody Leads Everybody Follows and I teach my classes this way since 2014 since it brings so many benefits.
 But unfortunately most people are afraid of changes and therefore rather fear the disadvantages.
 So I will start with the ones I hear most commonly: